 Top 5 Kauai Scenic Spots

 Verdant valleys, epic cliffs, plunging waterfalls, and majestic canyons are just a few of the features that you'll find on Kauai.
 You might almost get used to the stunning green mountains that jut out of the land as you drive from place to place—almost.
 There are countless places to stop and take in the view; here are some of our favorites.
 Just don't forget a camera.

 Hanalei Valley Overlook

-Albatross, great frigate birds, and nene are just a few of the thousands of seabirds that nest along the cliffs surrounding the Kilauea Lighthouse.
-This is the northernmost point on Kauai—in fact, it's the northernmost point in the Hawaiian Islands.
+Albatrosses, great frigate birds, and nene are just a few species among the thousands of seabirds that nest along the cliffs surrounding the Kilauea Lighthouse.
+This is the northernmost point on Kauai—in fact, it's the northernmost point in the main Hawaiian Islands.
 You'll get sweeping views of the North Shore here.
 If you hang around for a little while in winter, you're almost sure to see a whale pass by.

 Fodor's Trip Planning Ideas